 “I wanted to take on a project that I could really dive into and learn from,” says Rivera.
 “I started JOJO&IZZY from the ground up by myself and along the way learned so much about small business.”

 Her Los Angeles-based unisex apparel and accessory brand, featuring hand-crafted designs, like lightning bolts and confetti by an in-house artist, pairs the innocence of youth with fashion edginess.

 Rivera, who loves fashion and designing clothes for all ages, is focused on quality customer service and putting her customers first.
 She’s also committed to supporting the next generation and encouraging them to be themselves.

 “We’re all about inclusion and not about gender labels or labels in general,” she says.
 “Kids are so innocent and should be kept that way; so, we say, ‘however you rock it, just be you!’
 Because that’s the best label of all.”

 A former child model and actress, Rivera was just four when she was cast in the CBS sitcom “The Royal Family.”

-“Since I’ve been working in the entertainment industry from such a young age, working hard and taking pride in my work and professionalism is second nature,” says the actress, who’s currently portraying Collette on the YouTube Red series, “Step Up: High Water.”
+“Since I’ve been working in the entertainment industry from such a young age, working hard and taking pride in my work and professionalism is second nature,” says Rivera, who’s currently portraying Collette on the YouTube Red series, “Step Up: High Water.”

 Her Puerto Rican heritage and upbringing have had a significant influence on her work ethic and career.
 She also credits her family for making her feel most connected to her culture.